Crowbar-Collective/lore-clerk-bridge/README.md

 ```

 `partition` is the 32-hex-character Lore repository ID, not its name. `"*"` grants every
-repository — loreserver treats the resulting `urc-*` as a wildcard for content operations, but a
+repository: loreserver treats the resulting `urc-*` as a wildcard for content operations, but a
 wildcard can't be enumerated, so `lore repository list` shows only explicitly-granted repositories.

 Lore publishes no list of permission values; these are the ones its source actually checks